 What to do if a bank says no to funding?

-- Get organised: Make sure your presentation is flawless with all the info upfront like tax returns, leases, operating statements, prior appraisals etc.
+- Get organized: Make sure your presentation is flawless with all the info upfront like tax returns, leases, operating statements, prior appraisals, etc.

 - Have a good plan/objective: What do you need the funds for?
 What is the “plan”.
 You need to clearly/concisely articulate what you are trying to accomplish and have numbers to back it up.

 - Look for a lender that fits your needs: Most lenders have a specialty and are more comfortable with one type of business/property than others.
 This is also true on location.
 Identify the appropriate lender before submitting a package.